Open Peer Review. Open Publishing. Open Access. Open Discussion. Open Directory. Open Recommendations. Open API. Open Source.

 Recasting Gradient-Based Meta-Learning as Hierarchical Bayes

 TL;DR:A specific gradient-based meta-learning algorithm, MAML, is equivalent to an inference procedure in a hierarchical Bayesian model.
-We use this connection to improve MAML via methods from Bayesian parameter estimation.
+We use this connection to improve MAML via methods from approximate inference and curvature estimation.

 Keywords:meta-learning, learning to learn, hierarchical Bayes, approximate Bayesian methods

 Enter your feedback below and we'll get back to you as soon as possible.